MikaAK/deploy_ex/README.md

 App name can be a partially complete form of app_name, so you can shorten it, and it will use a regex to find the match

+#### Authorizing for SSH
+By default, all nodes are non accessable over ssh, unless you whitelist your IP using `mix deploy_ex.ssh.authorize`.
+Alternatively if you want to turn this safeguard off, you can go to `deploys/terraform/network.tf` and on line `36` add the `ssh-tcp` back to the end of that list

+###### Goals
+- [ ] - Add lambdas that automatically remove whitelisted IPs after 24 hours

 #### Connection to Node
 This command will connect to the node, you can use `--log` to view the logs, or `--iex` to connect to a remote iex shell